Education Credits: Questions and Answers

 The following expenses do not qualify:

 The student should receive a Form 1098-T from the educational institution the student attended.
-If the student does not receive a Form 1098-T, the student should contact the educational institution and request the form.
+Caution: If the student did not receive a Form 1098-T, they may not be eligible.
+If the student attended an eligible institution and did not receive a Form 1098-T, the student should contact the educational institution and request the form.

 What additional education expenses qualify for the AOTC?